dive-into-machine-learning/dive-into-machine-learning/README.md

 Competitions and challenges are one way to practice.
 You shouldn't limit yourself, though.

-Here's a complementary way to practice:
+Here's a complementary way to practice: **do practice studies.**

-1. Practice on your own projects.
-Find [datasets that interest you](https://tinyletter.com/data-is-plural) so you can work with [real data](https://github.com/caesar0301/awesome-public-datasets).
-Remember, the ["most important thing in data science is the question"](https://github.com/DataScienceSpecialization/courses/blob/master/01_DataScientistToolbox/03_02_whatIsData/index.Rmd#the-data-is-the-second-most-important-thing) ([Dr. Jeff T. Leek](https://github.com/jtleek)).
-Ask a question, find data, refine your question, and start a project.
+1. **Ask a question.
+Start your own study.** The ["most important thing in data science is the question"](https://github.com/DataScienceSpecialization/courses/blob/master/01_DataScientistToolbox/03_02_whatIsData/index.Rmd#the-data-is-the-second-most-important-thing) ([Dr. Jeff T. Leek](https://github.com/jtleek)).
+So start with a question.
+Then, find [real data](https://github.com/caesar0301/awesome-public-datasets).
+Analyze it.
+Then ...
-2. When you have a novel finding, reach out for review (see below).
+2. **Communicate results.** When you have a novel finding, reach out for peer review (see below).
-3. Fix issues.
-Learn.
+3. **Fix issues.** Learn.
 Share what you learn.

 And repeat.
+Re-phrasing this, it fits with the [scientific method](https://en.wikipedia.org/wiki/Scientific_method): formulate a question (or problem statement), create a hypothesis, gather data, analyze the data, and communicate results.
+(You should [watch this video about the scientific method in data science](http://101.datascience.community/2012/06/27/the-data-scientific-method/), and/or [read this article](http://customerthink.com/getting-insights-using-data-science-skills-and-the-scientific-method/).)

+Here's a way to come up with interesting questions.
+Once a week, [browse datasets](https://github.com/caesar0301/awesome-public-datasets) and write down some questions.
+Also, you should sign up for [Data is Plural](https://tinyletter.com/data-is-plural), a newsletter of interesting data sets.
+When a question inspires you, start a study.

-This advice comes via [Dr. Randal S. Olson](http://www.randalolson.com/).
-[Quoted with permission:](https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-154135498)
+This advice, to do practice studies and learn from peer review, is based on [a conversation] with (https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-153934120) [Dr. Randal S. Olson](http://www.randalolson.com/).
+Here's more advice from Olson, [quoted with permission:](https://github.com/hangtwenty/dive-into-machine-learning/issues/11#issuecomment-154135498)

 > I think the best advice is to tell people to always present their methods clearly and to avoid over-interpreting their results.
 Part of being an expert is knowing that there's rarely a clear answer, especially when you're working with real data.

-Practice, share, learn.
-Expert peers will be able to tell you where you're at.
-Ask for review, opinions, advice.
-As a self-taught person you probably already know: you can't be shy.
-Just ask.
+As you repeat this process, your practice studies will become more scientific, interesting, and focused.
+The most important part of this process is peer review.

 #### Ask for Peer Review